eugenioLopezRamos/slika-photography/README.md

  - db:setup
  - db:migrate
  - Do note that the site requires the AWS S3 ENV variables to be set.
 The tests that depend on them are skipped in case any of them is nil.
- - The checked variables are
+ - Required variables:
- 	- ENV['AWS_S3_BUCKET']
+ 	- ENV['AWS_ACCESS_KEY_ID']
 	- ENV['AWS_SECRET_ACCESS_KEY']
 	- ENV['AWS_S3_REGION']
 	- ENV['AWS_S3_BUCKET']
 	- You can also confirm this is the case in /test/integration/admin_integration_test.rb

- - Rails test should be GREEN(provided you have set your AWS S3 ENV variables correctly, otherwise it will be yellow - 1 skip)
+ - Rails test should be GREEN(provided you have set your AWS S3 ENV variables correctly)